The Duac Gel contains clindamycin phosphate and benzoyl peroxide.

-(At least 1 in 10 people are affected) Redness, peeling and dryness common.
+(At least 1 in 10 people are affected) Redness, peeling, and dryness are common.
 (Less than 1 in 10 people are affected) Burning, itching.
-It is rare (less than 1 in 100 people are affected) Tingling (paresthesia), worsening of acne.
+It is rare (less than 1 in 100 people are affected), Tingling (paresthesia), and worsening acne.

 How should it be stored?